 For the ultimate challenge, try to count out loud to the recording but be careful – Stravinsky rarely has sounds on all of the beats and there are accents and cross-rhythms to put you off!

-This is a great exercise in counting but also in teamwork, score reading and stress!
-It shows very neatly all the mental processes that occur when performing – the concentration, the lapses of concentration, the effect of stress and how the brain plays tricks on us!
+This is a great exercise in counting but also in teamwork and score reading.
+It shows very neatly all the mental processes that occur when performing, including the concentration, the lapses of concentration, the effect of stress and how the brain plays tricks on us!